Stay safe with a thorough

 Parcel polygon technology makes hazard determinations based upon the entire piece of land rather than just one midpoint on the land, which produces the most accurate NHD reports available.

 This report is optional and sells for $140.
 It provides detailed information on the fire hardiness of the subject property based upon the surrounding vegetation and the structure’s building materials.
 Sometimes there are differences between the NHD and WFDR reports and when this occurs, the NHD report takes precedent because it is legally mandated.
-An WFDR can be ordered here: https://homeowner.fortressfire.com/purchase/address.
+An WFDR can be ordered here: https://www.fortressfire.com/

 Ordinances can be found in a local jurisdiction’s municipal code.
 You can either go to the city’s/county’s website or a lot of municipal code can be found here: https://library.municode.com/ca